 The Bill does not cover other aspects of the UK’s relationship with Euratom, such as research funding.
 The Government published a written statement on 11 January 2018, setting out the principles of their strategy on nuclear separation policy and their objectives on a future relationship with Euratom.

 This Briefing Paper discusses the background to the Bill, the content of the Bill, and contains some comment on the Bill.
 The Bill passed Second Reading on 16 October 2017.
-The Bill passed Committee stage without amendment on 14 November 2017 and Report Stage begins on 23 January 2018.
+The Bill passed Committee stage without amendment on 14 November 2017 and Report Stage began on 23 January 2018.

 Commons Briefing papers CBP-8107